Containers for program windows

 All windows created by a given program are displayed in the same window container.
 The window visible to the user will be the current window.
 If the current window is a modal window, it will appear in a frame on top of the last displayed frame of a normal window.

-You can switch between program windows using the window list, displayed on the top left in the chromebar.
+To switch between normal windows created by a given program, use the window list, displayed on the top left in the chromebar.

 Figure: Desktop window container and related areas